Saudi-led coalition bombs Yemen prison, scores killed

 The conflict is widely seen in the region as a proxy war between Saudi Arabia and Iran.
 The Houthis, who deny being puppets of Tehran, say they are fighting a corrupt system.

-Reporting by Dahlia Nehme in Dubai, Reuters team in Yemen, Hadeel Al Sayegh in Dubai and Nayera Abdallah in Cairo; Writing by Ghaida Ghantous; Editing by Dale Hudson and Clarence Fernandez
+Reporting by Dahlia Nehme in Dubai, Reuters team in Yemen, Hadeel Al Sayegh in Dubai, Stephen Kalin in Riyadh, Nayera Abdallah and Samar Hassan in Cairo; Writing by Ghaida Ghantous; Editing by Dale Hudson, Clarence Fernandez and Mark Potter